Italian budget standoff may consign euro zone integration drive to slow lane

 In May 2010, the then 16 countries sharing the euro clubbed together to create a rescue fund whose first task was to save Greece from going bust.

-The ensuing bailout program, only concluded in August when the country exited its third rescue package, produced a consensus that closer economic cooperation was needed to better protect the system against future shocks.
+The ensuing bailout programme, only concluded in August when the country exited its third rescue package, produced a consensus that closer economic cooperation was needed to better protect the system against future shocks.

-With that in mind, euro zone states are now moving toward giving their bailout fund new powers of economic monitoring.
+With that in mind, euro zone states are now moving towards giving their bailout fund new powers of economic monitoring.

 They also aim to strengthen a second fund designed to protect the banking system, extend national guarantee schemes for bank deposits across the whole currency bloc and introduce a euro zone budget.

-Germany and its neighbors insist that, before they take on more bloc-wide financial commitments, financial risks within it must be substantially reduced.
+Germany and its neighbours insist that, before they take on more bloc-wide financial commitments, financial risks within it must be substantially reduced.

 But as a populist government in debt-laden Italy lays out plans to spend more borrowed money in clear contravention of EU rules, the deposit scheme and euro zone budget are becoming a more distant prospects.